Why Do People Curse So Much? Exploring the Psychology

 The debate around profanity is rooted in its dual nature as both a form of norm-violating behaviour and a means of expressing genuine emotions.
 This dichotomy presents profanity as potentially indicative of social deviance and personal integrity.
 Researchers have sought to dissect this relationship by examining individual and societal behaviours in a series of methodologically diverse studies.

-The initial study involved 276 participants who were assessed for their use of profanity and tendency to lie in a controlled laboratory setting.
+The initial study involved 276 participants who were assessed for using profanity and tendency to lie in a controlled laboratory setting.
 This was followed by a linguistic analysis of 73,789 Facebook users to observe real-life social interactions and a comparative study of profanity use and integrity indices across all 50 U.S. states.
 Across these varied contexts, a consistent pattern emerged: higher rates of profanity were associated with lower levels of lying and deception at the individual level and with higher integrity at the societal level.

 Insights from Gilad Feldman and the Nature of Profanity